pypingou/hackmd_docs/flock2019_slides.md

 - Make it happen

-- Fit in in the packager's workflow
+- Fit in in the existing tooling

 - Interrupt as little as possible the packager's workflow